zeux/zeux.github.io/_posts/2022-01-08-on-proebstings-law.md

 - LLVM 2.7.
 This is the first release of LLVM that contains a version of Clang that can compile C++ code.
 - LLVM 11.
 This is the latest stable release of LLVM that I happen to have available.

-LLVM 2.7 was released in April 2010, which was 11 years ago.
+LLVM 2.7 was released in April 2010, which was 11 years ago (10.5 years before the release of LLVM 11 in August 2020).
 So we wouldn't quite expect a 2x speedup according to Proebsting's law - only a 1.5x one.

 We're going to compare these compilers on compile time and run time axis as follows: